 Is NordVPN good for edge usage?

 NordVPN is a popular paid option known for strong security features, broad server coverage, and reliable performance.
 A paid service typically outperform free options on edge networks, especially for streaming or gaming.
-Adguard vpn cost: pricing, plans, features, savings, and how to choose the best option in 2025
+Vpn for edge download 2026

 How do I test a VPN for leaks?